dotnet/csharplang/proposals/required-members.md

 }
 public class Base
 {
-    public virtual int Prop2 { get; }
+    public virtual int Prop2 { get; set; }

     protected required int _field; // Error: _field is not at least as visible as Base.
-Open question below about the protected constructor scenario protected Base() { }
+Open question below about the protected constructor scenario

+    public required readonly int _field2; // Error: required fields cannot be readonly protected Base() { }
 }
 public class Derived : Base, I
 {
     required int I.Prop1 { get; } // Error: explicit interface implementions cannot be required as they cannot be set in an object initializer

-    public required override int Prop2 { get; } // Error: this property is hidden by Derived.Prop2 and cannot be set in an object initializer public new int Prop2 { get; }
+    public required override int Prop2 { get; set; } // Error: this property is hidden by Derived.Prop2 and cannot be set in an object initializer public new int Prop2 { get; }

+    public required int Prop3 { get; } // Error: Required member must have a setter or initer

+    public required int Prop4 { get; internal set; } // Error: Required member setter must be at least as visible as the constructor of Derived
 }
 ```